dibyendumajumdar/ravi-compiler/README.md

 ## Status

 * 28-Nov-2020 We can generate code for a large subset of Ravi language and run the compiled code from Ravi.
+* 01-Dec-2020 The generated code is now also suitable for AOT compilation but requires special loading facility in Ravi.

 ## Documentation